anirmasharudh/weather-rest-mcp/README.md

 ## Welcome to my humble API!
-**I have the provision to show you the weather conditions in your town.**
+**I have a provision to show you the weather conditions in your town.**

 ![This weather](./src/main/resources/static/IMG_1361.png)